*The article was updated in October 2022*

 Telecommuting continued to impact work culture in the 1980s and 1990s, but the dominance of office culture hampered its inclusion into the mainstream.
 Another element that kept telecommuting from spreading was the unavailability of the internet.
 That all changed in the 2000s, when employees began using their laptops, internet connections and phones for work.
 In addition, younger populations entering the workplace began demanding a more substantial balance between their work and personal lives.
 According to an article by Insider, both Millennials and Generation Z crave workplace flexibility – even if they differ in their approach.

 Way before COVID-19, hybrid work from home was a concept that was coveted – and often realized – by many employees across numerous industries.
 The global pandemic took a burgeoning trend and blew it up to enormous proportions – with the support of a robust technology, like Zoom.
 The pandemic also made many reluctant employers embrace hybrid lifestyles.
 While some employers view remote work as a necessary short-term solution, others have fully embraced its advantages.
-The changes will stay with us even in the highly-anticipated post-COVID world.
+As suspected, these changes stayed with us even in the highly-anticipated post-COVID world.

 A Matter of Scheduling